-Though the timing of consultation has in general been delayed, all RBMPs have respected the 6 months required length of consultation during the drafting process.
+Though the timing of consultation has in general been delayed, all RBMPs have respected the 6 months required length of consultation during the drafting process, with ES124 being consulted for 9 months.
 All RBMPs provide details of the consultation process, and some (e.g. ES100, ES010, ES020, ES050, ES080) publish also overviews and summary data on the key impact of public consultation on the contents of the RBMP.
-During the consultation, usually several hundreds of formal comments have been received on the consulted documents, and many plans provide a sub-classification of items within each of the comments.
+During the consultation, usually several hundreds of formal comments have been received on the consulted documents, and many plans provide a subclassification of items within each of the comments.
 Some RBMPs (e.g. ES080, ES100) provide a clear and transparent response on whether and how each individual comment has been integrated within the plans, but others do not.